Investing in the Future - Middlefork School

 Modern classrooms and small-group spaces would support differentiated instruction for all learners.
 Grade-level clusters would foster collaboration, while improved facilities would sustain low student-to-teacher ratios, protecting educational quality.

-How would residents without school-aged children benefit?
+How could residents without school-aged children benefit?

 -

-What is the total cost, and how will it be financed?
+What is the total cost?

 Would waiting increase costs?